MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 	- Wait for the solution to be downloaded.

-3. Add command to permit entity
+3. Add command to permit Table

-	- Select **contoso_permit** from the dropdown for Entity.
+	- Select **contoso_permit** from the dropdown for Table.

 	- Click **Add Command**.